Chesterfield family left heartbroken after beloved cat dies from 'poisoning'

 Derbyshire Constabulary have also warned cat owners after suspected poisoning attacks were carried out in the Coney Green area of Clay Cross.

-"The vets told us it was a ethanol based poisoning which tends to be antifreeze - even if it was an accidental poisoning people need to know not to leave stuff like this laying around and how much damage it can do!"
+"The vets told us it was an ethanol based poisoning which tends to be antifreeze - even if it was an accidental poisoning people need to know not to leave stuff like this laying around and how much damage it can do."